 Sampling Describe the technique for sample and how recruitment was carried out.
+Place the sample in the context of the population (to identify representativeness).

 Information collection Describe how data were collected, and the method that was use and analysis to evaluate data.
 Include reliability, credibility, transferability and adequacy of rigor.